-Some highlights of Andrée’s career include a painting fellowship from the Bau Institute which was held in Otranto, Italy; a painting fellowship from Virginia Center for Creative Arts; the recipient of a solo exhibition from the New Orleans Painting Competition, and several awards from juried shows in Los Angeles, including the Artistic Selection Award from the Korean Cultural Center for the 24th Annual Juried Competition.
-Her work is included in numerous private and public collections, most notably in the Ogden Museum of Southern Art, New Orleans, LA and the Iberia Bank, New Orleans and Shreveport, LA
+In addition to numerous solo and group exhibitions, most notably a large-scale installation at the Contemporary Art Center of New Orleans in 1998, Carter has been honored with painting fellowships from the Bau Institute held in Otranto, Italy, and Virginia Center for Creative Arts; the recipient of a solo exhibition from the New Orleans Painting Competition, and several awards from juried shows in Los Angeles, including the Artistic Selection Award from the Korean Cultural Center for the 24th Annual Juried Competition, and the Museum of Art and History, Lancaster, CA where her work received 2nd Place, Best in Show.
+Her most recent award is artist in residency at Ucross Foundation in Wyoming for September 2019.
+Her work is included in numerous private and public collections, most notably in the Ogden Museum of Southern Art, New Orleans, LA, Swedish Hospital, Seattle, WA and the Iberia Bank, New Orleans and Shreveport, LA

 Carter is a member of Women Painters West, Los Angeles Art Association, and Women’s Caucus for the Arts, California Chapter.